ChristinMeiliana/ChristinMeiliana/README.md

 - 👋 Hi, I’m Christin Meiliana
-- 👀 I’m interested in all about programming backend,frontend,CI/CD, etc
+- 👀 Interesting for topics programming backend,frontend,CI/CD, etc
-- 🌱 I’m currently learning Javascript and Typescript with React.Js and Next.Js
+- 🌱 Currently learning Javascript and Typescript with React.Js and Next.Js
 - 💞️ I’m looking to collaborate on project part time
-- 📫 How to reach me contact me via linkedIn
+- 📫 Reach me via linkedIn

 <!---
 ChristinMeiliana/ChristinMeiliana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.